phanumat/Documentation/architecture/index.rst

 When dealing with the physical graph, i.e., a digital representation of the physical things connected around us, there will always be a delay between when you request something to happen and when it actually happens.
 There is latency in all networks, but it's especially pronounced when dealing with the physical graph.

-To deal with this, the SmartThings platform utilizes asynchronous execution.
+To deal with this, the PEA HiVE platform utilizes asynchronous execution.
 This means that anytime you execute a command, it doesn't stop everything else from running.
 This helps everyone's code run the most efficiently.